brunoarine/whalesniffer/README.md

 ### 3) Vignette correction

 Given the angle of incidence and nature of the photographic equipment used to acquire the images, there is a sharp shading close to the edges of the image in some of the photos.
 This shading is known as "vignette," easily seen especially in channel V (intensity) as a dark gradient.
-This phenomenon makes searching for a global threshold of image thresholding difficult since the histogram of intensity values ​​starts to bear an extra region formed by the shading pixels, as shown in the figure below.
+This phenomenon makes searching for a global threshold of image thresholding difficult since the histogram of intensity values starts to bear an extra region formed by the shading pixels, as shown in the figure below.

 <p align="center">
 <img src="./docs/img/thresholding.png">